DaveSkender/Stock.Indicators/README.md

 ## :phone: Contact us

-[Start a new feature discussion, ask a question](https://github.com/DaveSkender/Stock.Indicators/discussions), or [submit an issue](https://github.com/DaveSkender/Stock.Indicators/issues) if it is publicly relevant.
+[Start a new discussion, ask a question](https://github.com/DaveSkender/Stock.Indicators/discussions), or [submit an issue](https://github.com/DaveSkender/Stock.Indicators/issues) if it is publicly relevant.
 You can also direct message [@daveskender](https://twitter.com/messages/compose?recipient_id=27475431).

 ## :heart: Patronage